open-ortho/dent-oip/source/patient_orientation.rst

 Choosing the Correct Patient Orientation
 ----------------------------------------

-Required because:

-1. This IOD VL Photographic Image does not require Image Orientation (Patient) (0020,0037) or Image Position (Patient) (0020,0032)

-2. This IOD VL Photographic Image does not require Image Orientation (Slide) (0048,0102).

 Patient Orientation (0020,0020) relative to the image plane shall be specified by two values that designate the anatomical direction of the